 Anyone having difficulty breathing or experiencing any symptoms of serotonin syndrome must seek immediate medical care.

-People may become dependent on tramadol when taking it for more than a few weeks or months.
+People may, however, become dependent on tramadol when taking it for

 So, in rare cases, tramadol dependence can affect people without a history of drug misuse.